GowerCampbell/HTML-CSS-Overview/<!>-advanced-html-&-css/responsive-web-design.md

 Omitting a Media Type you can result to 'all' to default to all.

-Media Features in Media Quiriws
+Media Features in Media Quiries

+Knowing a mesd